Reviews You Can Rely On

 Our Verdict

-If you are a homeowner or weekend warrior DIYer that is hoping to undertake small projects around the house and don't want to spend a ton of cash, then the Bosch 12V Max Drill/Driver may be the best drill for you.
-We think this is the best value 12-volt drill around, earning it our recommendation for those looking for a great deal on a 12-volt drill.
-It can't match the drilling and driving power of the high-end professional-grade tools, but it should provide more than enough power and durability for all but the most ambitious home or DIY project.
+If you are a homeowner or weekend warrior DIYer that is hoping to undertake small projects around the house and doesn't want to spend a ton of cash, then the Bosch 12V Max Drill/Driver may be the best model for you.
+We think this is the best value 12-volt drill around, earning it our recommendation for those looking for a great deal on a lower voltage model.
+It can't match the drilling and driving power of the high-end professional-grade tools, but it should provide more than enough power and durability for all but the most ambitious home or DIY projects.

 REASONS TO BUY